 Import levels are reduced and decarbonised by 2050 in both COP 21 scenarios.

 As a scenario focusing on energy autonomy, Distributed Energy considers a high level of indigenous production of renewable and decarbonised methane.
-With around 902 TWh in 2050, Distributed Energy projects the highest biomethane production of all scenarios.
-The same accounts for the production of synthetic methane, with an amount of 130 TWh in 2050.
-On the other side, imports are reduced from 75 % to 11 % between 2020 and 2050, accounting for3,125 TWh in 2040, and 971 TWh in 2050.
+With around 980 TWh in 2050, Distributed Energy projects the highest biomethane production of all scenarios12.
+The same accounts for the production of synthetic methane, with an amount of 40 TWh in 2050.
+On the other side, imports are reduced from 86 % to 33 % between 2020 and 2050, accounting for 1,382 TWh in 2040, and 534 TWh in 2050.
 The level of imports in Distributed Energy is the lowest of all three scenarios and does not consider any natural gas in 2050.

-As a scenario focusing on the integration of the EU into the global energy transition, Global Ambition combines both high decarbonisation levels and access to global and diversified markets for renewable methane (1,010 TWh in 2050).
-Furthermore, thanks to energy efficiency measures, methane imports decrease from 76 % to 26 % by 2050 compared to current levels (9,159 TWh) and natural gas imports are reduced to 892 TWh, essentially to be decarbonised to produce hydrogen.
+As a scenario focusing on the integration of the EU into the global energy transition, Global Ambition combines both high decarbonisation levels and access to global and diversified markets for renewable methane (1,279 TWh in 2050).
+Furthermore, thanks to energy efficiency measures, methane imports decrease from 86 % to 46 % by 2050.
+Natural gas imports reduce from about 3,250 TWh to 260 TWh in 2050, essentially to be decarbonised to produce hydrogen.

 A game changer.

 Today the EU-27 hydrogen supply is a domestic production of about 350 TWh, mainly used as a feedstock.
-About 75 % is produced with SMR, the remaining volumes are by-products from other industrial processes11.
-However, both COP 21 scenarios consider the hydrogen market will undergo a complete transformation over the next 30 years and be traded mainly as an energy carrier to become the main gas energy carrier by 2050 with a marginal role for its demand as feedstock.
+About 75 % is produced with SMR/ATR, the remaining volumes are by-products from other industrial processes.
+However, both COP21 scenarios consider the hydrogen market will undergo a complete transformation over the next 30 years and be traded mainly as an energy carrier to become the main gas energy carrier by 2050 with a marginal role for its demand as feedstock.

 National Trends considers a limited uptake of hydrogen production.

 National Policies generally reflect various and shorter-term visions of the EU Member States.
-And most policies have not been significantly updated since the National Energy and Climate plans were published in 2019.
-Therefore, the role of hydrogen to meet the 2050 objectives is not fully captured by the National Trends scenario (for some countries this also applies for Distributed Energy and Global Ambition) and only an incomplete picture of the hydrogen supply can be provided.
+And most policies have not been significantly updated since the NECPs were published in 2019.
+Therefore, the role of hydrogen to meet the 2050 objectives is not always fully captured by the National Trends scenario (for some countries this also applies for Distributed Energy and Global Ambition).

 Most of the current hydrogen produced locally in the industrial clusters is not included in the figures since they are not connected to any regional or national networks.
 These figures are shown as methane demand.